capn-freako/capn-freako.github.io/_posts/2023-04-22-relocated-to-berkshires.md

 And we love it!
 The town's motto is: _Where city culture meets country living_.
 And it couldn't be more apt.
-It's a wonderfully sleepy town of 5,000 people, but sporting several upscale restaurants, botiques, coffee houses, and even a Frenc patisserie!
+It's a wonderfully sleepy town of 5,000 people, but sporting several upscale restaurants, botiques, coffee houses, and even a French patisserie!

 We see the sun set over the Berkshires from our living room window and it's beautiful!